 Roleplay allows couples to explore being seen within a clearly defined and consensual frame.

 Privacy keeps exploration safe and respectful.
-When boundaries are clear, exhibitionism becomes a shared experience rather than a risky one.
+When boundaries are clear, exhibitionism becomes a shared memory rather than a risky one.

 Using Technology Safely